-Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census Current Population Survey, March 1982-1995 Second, while the number of uninsured has remained reasonably stable, the population of Delaware has increased by nearly 120,000 since 1982.
-Had the number of uninsured kept pace with population growth, there would have been more than 15,000 additional persons without health insurance in 1995.
+Second, while the number of uninsured has remained reasonably stable, the population of Delaware has increased by more than 144,000 since 1982.
+Had the number of uninsured kept pace with population growth, there would have been more than 21,000 additional persons without health insurance in 1998.
 Clearly, there are other factors operating that impact the number of uninsured apart from population growth.

-Figure 1-2 shows the same information as a three year moving average.
-This tends to remove some of the year-to-year fluctuation which is due to random variation associated with sample surveys.
-The number of insured varies between 81,000 and 96,000 over the entire period, which is a relatively small range.
-For the last three years, the estimate has remained around 90,000 which is down somewhat from its peak during the recession years.
+Figure 1-2 shows the same information as a three-year moving average.
+This tends to remove some of the year-to-year fluctuations that are due to random variation associated with sample surveys.
+The number of uninsured varies between 81,000 and 103,000 over the entire period, which is a relatively small range given that the standard error is about 13,000.
+The sudden increase in 1996 appears to have been a statistical artifact that was not confirmed in either 1997 or 1998.